gem5/gem5/util/github-runners-vagrant/README.md

 First, generate a Personal Access Token, which you can create [here](https://github.com/settings/tokens) Make sure to set admin permissions on this token, then replace the of `<PERSONAL ACCESS TOKEN>` in the Vagrantfile  with your token.

-Next, replace instances of `<GITHUB REPO>` with your GitHub account name and the repository name, separated by a forward slash.
+Next, replace instances of `<GITHUB_ORG>` with your GitHub organization you wish to add this runner.
-For example, if your GitHub account name is `example` and your repository name is `example-repo`, you would replace `<GITHUB REPO>` with `example/example-repo`.

 ## Install Vagrant Plugins